wkarges/microsoft-teams-integration/README.md

 * Must have (or know who has) administrative privileges within the Azure/O365 tenant associated with the desired Teams Environment.
     * *Must be using a Work or School O365 tenant, personal environments will no work.*
 	* *If you just need an account for testing purposes, you can sign up [here](https://developer.microsoft.com/en-us/microsoft-365/dev-program).*
-* Must obtain O365 admin credentials or setup an administrative service account and retain those credentials.
+* Must obtain Azure admin credentials or setup an administrative service account and retain those credentials.
 * Make sure you've signed into (and downloaded) the [Postman Desktop App](https://www.postman.com/).

 ## Step 1 - Create an Azure AD Application